 bergamot was considered a medicinal plant by many Native Americans to

 soothe bronchial complaints and ease colds.
 It has other uses as well.

 It was used most commonly to treat colds, and was frequently made into a tea.
 Today, many families still use wild bergamot during the cold and flu season.
 The tea may be sweetened with honey, as it tends to be quite strong.
-The species of Monarda that may go under the common name "bee balm," including M. fistulosa, have a long history of use as a medicinal plant by Native Americans, including the Blackfoot.
+The species of Monarda that may go under the common name "bee balm," including M. fistulosa, has a long history of use as a medicinal plant by Native Americans, including the Blackfoot.